Finlay-Mitchell/FinBot/README.md

 | Other issue?          | Contact me and I will try help you       |
 | Failing to compile?   | You've copied something wrong, check all of your files |

-# Other features
-This bot as well as music support with YouTube, also supports music support with Spotify and includes custom TTS(text to speech).
-It also has lyric lookup with genius and song searching.

 # License
 Check License.md for license information.